quinscape/babel-plugin-automaton/docs/concepts.md

 Automaton Composite Components are a composite of other React components put together with a limited subset of the ECMA 6+ JavaScript and React component features freely available everywhere else.

-The Composite Components are large, organizational components with different stereotypes.
+The Composite Components are large, organizational components that either live standalone in the "composites" folder or ass third argument of the view state declaration (See below).

- * View -- view component corresponding to a process state
- * Form -- Input-Form for a specific DomainQL type

- Other stereotypes might be added later, but they all follow the same composite model format.

- Let's look at composite view in  JavaScript
+Let's look at a standalone composite component in  JavaScript

  ```js
 import React from "react"